 The actual breast augmentation procedure only takes about an hour.
 It rarely requires an overnight stay in the hospital.

-The usual amount of time that women take off from work after breast augmentation surgery is one to two weeks.
+The usual amount of time that women take off from work after surgery is one to two weeks.
 During this recovery period, it’s important to restrict your movements, especially those where you bend over or reach over your head.

 After the surgery, you will be asked to not do any lifting of objects that weigh more than 8 pounds.
 This means you won’t be able to lift small children or animals.
 You also should not wear an underwire bra for at least four weeks.
 A sports bra will probably be the most comfortable during your recovery time; your doctor will inform you when it’s time for this.